RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 Danger Mitigation Tiles
 Helps mitigate against danger
-1. Global Danger Reducer, minor credits
+1. LINE Danger Reducer, passive,  minor credits
-2. Global Danger Reducer, medium credits
+2. LINE Danger Reducer, passive, medium credits
-3. Reduces danger on tiles around around it
+3. Reduces danger on (3x3) tiles around around it, passive
-4. One more
+4. ???
+1 more

 Booters
 have an ability which removes a tile from the grid for the round
-1. Row/Col booter, activated, credits
+1. LINE booter, activated, credits
-2. Row/Col booter, on entry, credits
+2. LINE booter, on entry, credits
-3. Global Booter, on activate
+3. ADJACENT Booter, on activate
-4. Global Booter, on entry
+4. ADJACENT Booter, on entry

 Peekers
 Can view the next tile and keep/draw it or discard it